A design element that deserves to die: The time limit

 It’s depressing to see prominent video game publications play the role of the conservative establishment.
 Edge magazine recently doubted that games should strive to be more than simply games.
 Thank god a modern day equivalent didn’t convince Disney or Groening that cartoons should be no more than children’s entertainment.

 On the other side of the Atlantic, Electronic Gaming Monthly has begun reviewing what they call “non-games.”
 Try as I might, I cannot come up with a satisfactory definition of the word game.
 EGM must have, though, if they now dedicate a portion of their magazine to video games that are not games.
-EGM owes the entire community this definition because it may end many squabbles over which consoles are doing well, which games matter, and where the industry is heading. → When one person suffers from a delusion, it is called insanity.
-When many people suffer from a delusion it is called a game.
+EGM owes the entire community this definition because it may end many squabbles over which consoles are doing well, which games matter, and where the industry is heading. → You reading at me?

 Video games as art: Passage